awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

 1. Add a **Check contact attributes** block and connect the **Success** branch of the **Get metrics** block to it\.

 1. To create a branching condition based on the value of the metric, now a user\-defined attribute, add a **Check contact attributes** block to the contact flow\.
-Connect the Success branch of the Set contact attributes block to the Check contact attributes block\.
+Connect the Success branch of the Set contact attributes block to the **Check contact attributes** block\.

 1. Edit the **Check contact attributes** block\.
 Under **Attribute to check**, choose **User Defined**\.
-In the second field, type the reference to the metric attribute to copy, such as $\.Metrics\.Queue\.Size\.
+In the second field, type the reference to the user\-defined attribute created, such as queueCount\.

 1. For the **Conditions to check**, choose the conditions to compare the attribute value to, and then type a value in the **Value** field\.

-1. Add additional blocks to the contact flow, connecting the branch of the Check contact attributes block to route the call to the next block in the flow\.
+1. Add additional blocks to the contact flow, connecting the branch of the **Check contact attributes** block to route the call to the next block in the flow\.

 Be sure to save and publish the contact flow to make it available in your contact center\.